Ike's Wee Wee: Cultural references

 A common plot device is referenced, where a shoulder angel (represents conscience) and a shoulder devil (representing temptation) appear near a character.
 This concept is spoofed in the episode, as both the devil and the angel suggest to Mackey that he should drink the beer.
 When Stan tells Kyle what he thinks a bris means, a dolly zoom is used, which is an unsettling filmmaking effect often used to show that a character is undergoing a major realization.
 The hallucinogenic effects of certain drugs are portrayed by different means.
 When inhaling cannabis, the alley that Mr. Mackey is in suddenly turns very colorful.
 After taking LSD, Mackey's head inflates like a giant balloon, and then literally detaches from his body, and floats away (the boys interact with Mackey by looking up at his head as it floats over them).

 In the scene where the boys are talking to Chef, he leaves without answering the boys' sexual question, angrily saying, "Dammit, children, why do I always have to be the one to explain all this stuff to you.
 Ask your parents for once!".
 This is in reference to Chef's tendency to give advice to the boys.
 While the children are trying to think of what is the most important thing for a man, Cartman says "Ham?", to which Kyle angrily replies, "No, not ham, you fat fuck!".
 This exchange was used verbatim between Stan and Cartman in The Spirit of Christmas, the 1995 short film that was the precursor to South Park.

-The scene in which the rabbi says to Kyle "and... his [Ike's] brother had it" (the circumcision) is a reference to the similar scene in Star Wars: Return of the Jedi in which Luke Skywalker tells Princess Leia that "and... his sister has it" (The Force)).

 Broadcast, reception, and impact

 Two episodes preceded "Ike's Wee Wee" in the second season of the show.
-The episode scheduled for April 1, 1998 promised to resolve the cliffhanger ending of the first season finale, "Cartman's Mom Is a Dirty Slut", regarding the identity of Cartman's father, but was in fact an April Fools' Day joke on the creators' part: "Terrance and Phillip in Not Without My Anus", an entire episode revolving around the two title characters.
+The episode scheduled for April 1, 1998, promised to resolve the cliffhanger ending of the first season finale, "Cartman's Mom Is a Dirty Slut", regarding the identity of Cartman's father, but was in fact an April Fools' Day joke on the creators' part: "Terrance and Phillip in Not Without My Anus", an entire episode revolving around the two title characters.
 The April 1 episode was supposed to be a one-off, with the rest of the season starting in May.
 However, following overwhelmingly negative fan reaction, the episode resolving the Cartman's father storyline, "Cartman's Mom Is Still a Dirty Slut", was moved from its planned May 20 air date to April 22.
 "Ike's Wee Wee" then started a six-episode run of the season when it was broadcast on Comedy Central in the United States on May 20, 1998.